dssg-pt/Docker_COVID_API/README.md

 The interactive documentation is presented in the previous page and it is documented in both portuguese and english.

+# Password access

+Due to recurrent abuse in the usage of the API, including but not limited to the attribution required by the license, the API now requires basic auth

+All users should request their pwd by sending an email to covidapi@vost.pt with the following information :

+**Website where the API and data are being used contact email:
+Name of the person responsible:**

+A username and password will be generated and sent to you by email.

 # 💡 Problems, inconsistencies and enhancements

 If you have any suggestion regarding the API or if you found a bug, please dot in via: ➡️ _Issues_ ou _Pull Requests_.